yarlagaddajeevika/customer-survey-UI/README.md

-You can access to back-end side of this project from here: [Customer Satisfaction Survey.](https://github.com/Sillyon/customer-satisfaction-survey)
+You can access to back-end side of this project from here: [Customer Satisfaction Survey.](https://github.com/yarlagaddajeevika/customer-survey-backend.git)

-# Customer Satisfaction Survey UI Project
+# Customer Survey UI Project

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).